okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-direct-auth-grants/main/index.md

 Before you can implement authorization, you need to register your app in Okta by creating an app integration from the Admin Console.

-> **Note:** When you create an app, or update an existing app, you must have super admin permissions to enable direct authentication grant types.
+> **Note:** When you create or update an app, you must have super admin permissions to enable direct authentication grant types.

 1. Open the **Admin Console** for your org.
 1. Select **Applications** > **Applications** to view the current app integrations.